floppino/shiny-octo-system/docs/argo-cd.md

+# Argo CD
-# Notes for the Certified ArgoCD Project Associate
+Notes for the Certified Argo Project Associate (CAPA).

 ## Continuous Delivery
 Continuous Delivery (CD) is an organization's __technological__ and cultural __transformation__.